cilium/cilium/Documentation/contributing/development/season_of_docs.rst

 ==========================

 Cilium has been accepted into the 2022 Google Season of Docs to improve the documentation experience for our users and contributors.
-Below is our project ideas, if you have any questions, please reach out to gsod@cilium.io.
-Technical writers can apply until April 27th in this `form`_.
+Below is our project idea, if you have any questions, please reach out to gsod@cilium.io.

+**Edit:** We now have selected our candidates, and would like to thank all applicants.
+Our two technical writers are `Yoyo`_ and `Divine`_!

 Reorganize Cilium Features and Getting Started
 ----------------------------------------------